panahiparham/8051_Coding_dummy/README.md

 * syntax errors are related to parsing of each line and will result in Compilation faliure and nothing will be ran.
 * runtime errors are related to incorrect values and labels and will raise exceptions with related error message.

+### supported opcodes and small details

+first of all 2 kind of addressing is allowed :
+* register names
+* immediate values

+(meaning that memory location addressing is not supported)</br>

 </br>*this is a work in progress*</br>